RohitGupta30/RohitGupta30/README.md

 📫 Connect with Me

-I’m open to opportunities, collaborations, and data-driven projects
+I’m Looking for Data Analyst opportunities and open to collaborations on data-driven projects

-Gmail - rg3990318@gmail.com
+Email - rg3990318@gmail.com

 <!--
 **RohitGupta30/RohitGupta30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.